brikis98/docker-osx-dev/README.md

 and get a Linux console in seconds:

 ```
+> echo "I'm running in $(uname)"
+I'm running in Darwin
 > docker run -it --rm gliderlabs/alpine:3.1 sh
-/ # echo "I'm now running in $(uname)!"
+/ # echo "Now I'm running in $(uname)!"
-I'm now running in Linux!
+Now I'm running in Linux!
 ```

-You can use the `-v` flag to mount the current source folder:
+You can use the `-v` flag to mount a source folder.
+For example, here is how you can mount the current directory on OS X so it shows up under `/src` in the Docker container:

 ```
 > ls -al